 Table of content

-- What can go wrong during the development of the application?
+- What can go wrong during the software development project?

 - Why is it important to have a risk management plan?